rackerlabs/technical-blog/_posts/2015-07-01-openstack-osad-and-nagios-against-the-world.md

 #####Step 7: Execute the following playbook to configure the OSAD nodes to allow for monitoring via SSH:

-In order to monitor the OpenStack processes and API's running on the local containers, you must run the service checks remotely over SSH.
+In order to monitor the OpenStack processes and APIs running on the local containers, you must run the service checks remotely over SSH.
 Good news is the Nagios plugin to do this already exists (check_by_ssh).

     $ cd ..
     $ ansible-playbook -i inventory/dynamic_inventory.py playbooks/base-infra.yml